 To Dad, Mum was the beautiful stranger glimpsed across a crowded room, whose “laughter will sing in your dreams”.
 He took the advice in the song (“When you find your true love….
 Fly to her side and make her your own”) very much to heart; he wrote to her every day the first Christmas they were apart, soon after they met.
 To Mum, by contrast, Dad was the wrong face, the wrong time, the wrong place, but he was so charming that my mum decided that, as the song concludes, “it’s alright with me”.
 The loss of her first fiancé haunted my mum for the rest of her life, but it was Dad’s love for her, in the end, that helped her get over it, and they were married for over 50 years.

 The idea for Enchanted / Alright came to me shortly after my mum’s funeral.
 Partly it was a way of saying a last goodbye to them both.
 Partly I just liked the idea of juxtaposing two very different love songs, one naïve and idealistic, one coloured by experience of heartbreak.

 The moral of this story is that songs can mean very different things depending on how you sing them, which is why I like the whole Brimful of Asha/Plateful of Sgadan saga so much, and why I wanted to add a wee nod to it at the end of my cover of Country Boy.
-For the record, I don’t think The Sadness of the Peats is anywhere near as good a cover version as Plateful of Sgadan is.
+For the record, I don’t think Sad Country Boy is anywhere near as good a cover version as Plateful of Sgadan is.
 It’s probably another example of my tendency to critique pop music – at some length, as you may have noticed – rather than fully embrace it.
 But I’m quite pleased with it, especially the stamping and the handclaps, a multi-tracked me, jumping up and down and feeling very happy.